DHTMLX/scheduler-docs/data/howtostart_salesforce.md

 dhtmlxScheduler with SalesForce LWC
 ===================================

 This tutorial describes how to add dhtmlxScheduler into a [SalesForce Lightning Web Component](https://developer.salesforce.com/docs/platform/lwc/guide).

+Check the [online demo](https://dhtmlx-dev-ed.develop.lightning.force.com/) on integrating DHTMLX components with Salesforce LWC (Login: *user*, Password: *demo*).
+The source code for the demo is [provided on GitHub](https://github.com/DHTMLX/salesforce-lwc-demo).

 If you use some other technology, check the list of available integration variants below: